TanviPatil70/HopePlates/README.md

-This our project on surplus food redistribution.
+This our project on surplus food redistribution platform.